 In this unit, we discussed cost estimates: definition and principles.
 We discussed direct costs, factory costs and fixed costs.
 We discussed standard labour costs and overhead recovery.
-We also discussed the concept of work breakdown.
+We also discussed the concept of work breakdown and mentioned cost estimation methods.
 All these have enabled us to understand the basic principles of cost estimates.

-This unit treats cost estimates: definitions and principles.
-The definitions and principles enable us to have a general background to the understanding of project costs.
+This unit treated cost definitions, types and cost estimation methods which the definitions enable us to have a general background to the understanding of project costs.